mike632t/x11-calc/x11-calc-instruction-set.md

 Incrementing the program counter only changes the 8-bit address field which is reset to zero if it overflows.

-Selecting ROM number 0 resets the bank number to zero.
+Selecting an address in ROM 0 resets the bank number to zero.

 ### Woodstock and later

-Logically a 13-bit counter comprised of a bank number, a 4-bit ROM  number, and an 8-bit address.
+The program counter is comprised of a bank number, a 4-bit ROM address, and an 8-bit memory address.

      12  11  10   9   8   7   6   5   4   3   2   1   0
     +---+---+---+---+---+---+---+---+---+---+---+---+---+